Elaine massacre: Background

 Located in the Arkansas Delta, Phillips County had historically been developed for cotton plantations, and its land was worked by enslaved African-Americans before the Civil War.
-In the early 20th century the county's population was still predominantly Black because most freedmen and their descendants had stayed on the land as illiterate farm workers and sharecroppers.
+In the early 20th century the county's population was still predominantly Black because most freedmen and their descendants had stayed on the land as farm workers and sharecroppers.

 African Americans outnumbered Whites in the area around Elaine by a ten-to-one ratio, and by three-to-one in the county overall.
 White landowners controlled the economy, selling cotton on their own schedule, running high-priced plantation stores where farmers had to buy seed and supplies, and settling accounts with sharecroppers in lump sums, without listing items.

 The all-White legislature had disenfranchised most blacks and many poor Whites in the 1890s by creating barriers to voter registration.
 It excluded them from the political system via the more complicated Election Law of 1891 and a poll tax amendment passed in 1892.
 The white-dominated legislature enacted Jim Crow laws that established racial segregation and institutionalized efforts to impose white supremacy.
 The decades around the turn of the century were the period of the highest rate of lynchings across the South.

 White landowners often underpaid sharecroppers for their crops and paid when they saw fit.
 Between the prices of goods purchased from the plantation store and the crop underpayments, the white landowners kept many sharecroppers in debt.

 At the time of settlement, landowners generally never gave an itemized statement to the Black sharecroppers of accounts owed, nor details of the money received for cotton and seed.
 The farmers faced discrimination without much recourse as many had been kept illiterate by Jim Crow laws.
 It was an unwritten law of the cotton country that the sharecroppers could not quit and leave a plantation until their debts were paid.
 The period of the year around accounts settlement was frequently the time of most lynchings of Black people throughout the South, especially if times were poor economically.
 As an example, many Black sharecroppers in Phillips County, whose cotton was sold in October 1918, did not get a settlement before July of the following year.
 They often amassed considerable debt at the plantation store before that time, as they had to buy supplies, including seed, to start the next season.